DL185 Dileucine for Anti-Aging: Protecting the Muscle with Peptides

 However, we’re confident that such studies will emerge soon.
 Beyond dileucine’s superior bioavailability, one study indicated that it could increase strength.
 And strength is strongly correlated with reduced all-cause mortality in the elderly, as is muscle mass.[1]

-Even without specific anti-sarcopenia data, brands looking to develop a cutting-edge anti-aging supplement should consider RAMPS dileucine from NNB Nutrition.
+Even without specific anti-sarcopenia data, brands looking to develop a cutting-edge anti-aging supplement should consider DL-185 dileucine from NNB Nutrition.
 We’ve always said that we’ll never say no to more leucine — and that’s now doubly true for dileucine — especially for those who are middle aged and up.

 Stay tuned!
 More From the NNB Nutrition team…